Ways to Use Your Health Benefits

 - Resource Finder, a confidential tool that helps connect caregivers and their family members in need of personal life help with free and low-cost services such as access to emotional support, and childcare, legal or debt support.

 - Professional support is also available through your healthcare coverage*.
 This includes medication, individual and group therapy and alternative care and other benefits depending on your health plan provider.

 - If you are in crisis or immediate danger, please dial 911.
 Otherwise:

-- To talk to someone via text, text the NAMI Free Support number 24 hours a day by texting “NAMI” to 741741.
+- Or text “NAMI” to 741741 to talk to someone via text.
+The NAMI Free Support number is available 24 hours a day.